VinceECN/OSCILATE/README.rst

 Citation
 ========
-Please cite this package when using it – see the CITATION file for details.
+Please cite this package when using it.
+See the Citation section for details.

 Installation guide
 ==================